-Federal Pell Grants provide awards of up to a maximum \$6,345 for the full academic year to eligible students with the greatest financial need.
+Federal Pell Grants provide awards of up to a maximum \$6,495 for the 2021-2022 academic year to eligible students with the greatest financial need.
 Students enrolled less than full-time may be eligible to receive Federal Pell Grants on a pro-rated basis.
 These funds are awarded to eligible students who have not earned their first baccalaureate degree.